-- 7. Configure clustering for the database cluster. - a) Edit the file Database/repository/spectrum-container.properties as described in Cluster Properties for a Configuration Database Cluster on page 60. - b) Save and close the spectrum-container.properties file. - c) Start the last node that was stopped in the configuration database cluster. - d) To start the configuration database, right-click the Spectrum[TM] Technology Platform icon in the Windows system tray and select Start Spectrum[TM].
-Alternatively, you can use the Windows Services control panel to start the configuration database by starting the Spectrum Database service. - e) After the upgraded configuration database is fully started, repeat the previous steps to upgrade each of the remaining servers in the configuration database cluster and start each of them. - 8.
+- 6. Stop the configuration database.
+To stop the configuration database, right-click the SpectrumTM.
+Technology Platform icon in the Windows system tray and select Stop SpectrumTM.
+Alternatively, you can use the Windows Services control panel to stop the configuration database by stopping the Spectrum Database service. - 7.
+Configure clustering for the database cluster. - a) Edit the file Database/repository/spectrum-container.properties as described in Cluster Properties for a Configuration Database Cluster on page 63. - b) Save and close the spectrum-container.properties file. - c) Start the last node that was stopped in the configuration database cluster.
+To start the configuration database, right-click the SpectrumTM Technology Platform icon in the Windows system tray and select Start SpectrumTM.
+Alternatively, you can use the Windows Services control panel to start the configuration database by starting the Spectrum Database service. - d) After the upgraded configuration database is fully started, repeat the previous steps to upgrade each of the remaining servers in the configuration database cluster and start each of them. - 8.
 Upgrade each node in the server cluster.
-For more information, see Upgrading a Cluster on page 43.
+For more information, see Upgrading a Cluster on page 45.